asmit-gupta/bmi_app/README.md

 ## Key Features
 ### Simple BMI Calculation:
-The app enables users to calculate their BMI by entering their height and weight values effortlessly.
+The app enables users to calculate their BMI by effortlessly entering their height and weight values.
 The calculation is performed instantly, providing immediate feedback to the user.

 ### Intuitive User Interface:
 The app's design is focused on delivering a minimal, modern, and soothing user interface.
 The interface has been carefully crafted to provide an enjoyable user experience, ensuring ease of use for individuals of all ages.

 ### Error Handling:
 The app includes an error dialog to handle exceptional cases, such as when invalid input is entered.
-This ensures that users are informed about any issues with their inputs and allows them to correct them easily.
+This ensures that users are informed about any issues with their inputs and allows them to easily correct them.

 ### Privacy and Data Security:
 The BMI Calculator App prioritizes the privacy and security of user data.
 It does not store any personal information, and all calculations are performed locally on the user's device.